UniLogin/UniLogin/docs/source/starting.rst

 There are four key actors in the process:

-- **Old device** or application, that is already authorized.
+- **Old device** or application that is already authorized.
 Authorized means there is a public and private key pair, where the private key is stored on the device and public key is in the wallet smart contract on the blockchain.
 - **New device** (or new application) that we want to authorize to use wallet smart contract.
 To do that we need to generate **new key pair** (new public key and private key) and add the new public key to wallet contract as management or action key.
 Adding key is creating meta-transaction signed by the old device (old private key) and sending to relayer.
-- **Relayer** - relays meta-transaction sent from old device
+- **Relayer** - relays meta-transaction sent from an old device to blockchain
 - **Smart Contract Wallet** - smart contract that stores keys and executes meta-transactions.